Pay just $7.50 for postage

 In a large mixing bowl, whisk together dry ingredients: gfJules Flour; yeast granules; sugar; potato flakes; baking powder; salt and baking soda.

 In a separate bowl, stir egg to mix.
-Add seltzer water, mixed egg, olive oil and apple cider vinegar together with the mixed egg, then pour into the dry mixture while stirring or using the paddle attachment on a stand mixer at low speed.
+Add to it seltzer water, olive oil and apple cider vinegar, then pour into the dry mixture while stirring or using the paddle attachment on a stand mixer at low speed.

 Increase mixing speed to medium and continue stirring for 3 minutes.
 The dough will become fluffier but will still be thick.